Universe

 bw Black and white color scheme

-ayu_light Adapated from ayu
+ayu-light Adapated from ayu

 Header Styles (values for headers)